Equity Release For Over 70s Your 2026 Guide

 The Impact Of Equity Release For Over 70s On Pension Credits

-Using equity release for over 70s will impact means-tested benefits, including financial support for council tax and your pension credits.
-Equity release for over 75s can be complicated when pension credits are in place as there can be assessed income periods (AIPs) involved.
+Using equity release for the over-70s will impact means-tested benefits, including financial support for council tax and your pension credits.
+Equity release for over-75s can be complicated when pension credits are in place, as there may be assessed income periods (AIPs) involved.
 If there are, you must speak to a specialist financial advisor.

-Income from equity release for over 70s with an open-ended assessed income period does not need changes reported, but that only applies to income.
+Income from equity release for over-70s with an open-ended assessed income period does not require changes to be reported, but that only applies to income.
 Not to capital.

 When you take a cash lump sum through a plan, the money is treated as capital.
-For those taking equity release at 70 without an indefinite AIP, capital over £10,000 needs to be reported.
-The income aspect of equity release concerns the drawdown facilities when they are used for regular payments.
+For those taking equity release at 70 without an indefinite AIP, any capital over £10,000 must be reported.
+The income aspect of equity release concerns the drawdown facilities used for regular payments.

 The only time the Pension Service may waive the means-test on capital from equity release is when you’ve needed to use the money to pay for urgent home repairs, but even then, it will only be for 12 months.
 Your income and capital will be reassessed the following year.

-Care needs to be taken when pension credits or any means-tested benefit is involved, as the money from a lifetime mortgage is yours to do as you like, but the benefits are not always an entitlement.
+Care needs to be taken when pension credits or any means-tested benefit is involved, as the money from a lifetime mortgage is yours to do with as you like, but benefits are not always entitlements.
 For example, any savings over the £10,000 limit will lower the amount you get from pension credits.
 Savings above £16,000 stop council tax benefits.

 Suppose you plan to use some of the cash for yourself and give some away to family members, such as bringing forward part of their inheritance.
 In that case, you need advice from your financial advisor, as the pension service and local authority may treat it as a deprivation of assets.

-When considering equity release for over 75s and pension credits, you need to be aware of the exemptions that the capital released can be used for.
+When considering equity release for over-75s and pension credits, you need to be aware of the exemptions for which the released capital can be used.

-Those include some home repairs essential to your well-being, debt consolidation, and buying a new car, provided it is for mobility purposes, such as replacing a Land Rover that’s difficult to get in and out of with a people carrier that’s been adapted for wheelchair access.
+Those include essential home repairs for your well-being, debt consolidation, and buying a new car, provided it is for mobility purposes, such as replacing a Land Rover that’s difficult to get in and out of with a people carrier that’s been adapted for wheelchair access.

 Using Equity Release for Care Planning

 Financing home care in your senior years can be expensive.
-Equity release for over 75s is only suitable when it’s used to help finance home support in the long term.
+Equity release for over-75s is only suitable when used to help finance long-term home support.
 Equity release is unlikely to be ideal for anyone who may require assisted living, such as retirement accommodation or moving into a nursing home.

 Funding care at home can be done, but only after your local authority has carried out a means test of your circumstances.
 Your home is excluded from being assessed for financial support for home care with your local authority.